Client:

 {↑} Custom typography for byUMBERTO.

-{↑} Inspiration and outlook: William Morris, designer, poet, artist, printer and socialist activist.
-A major force in the Arts and Crafts movement.
+{↑} Inspiration and outlook: William Morris—designer, poet, artist, printer and socialist activist—whose work and ideals made him a defining force of the Arts and Crafts movement.

-{↑} Inpiration: Utilitarian stencil typography: DIY, deliberately simple and bold so as not to fight with Rob’s often intricate type work.
+{↑} Inspiration: utilitarian stencil typography—DIY in spirit, deliberately simple and bold, designed to complement rather than compete with Rob’s often intricate type work.

-{↑} byUMBERTO— All great artists sign their work.
-This simple tagline becomes a powerful message.
+{↑} byUMBERTO — all great artists sign their work.
+This simple tagline carries weight, becoming a quiet but powerful statement of authorship and intent.

-{↑} A sense of place is very important to Robert so a series of photographs was commissioned of the studio and the surrounding landscape, for use on the website and in presentations.
+{↑} A sense of place is central to Robert’s practice, so a series of photographs was commissioned of the studio and its surrounding landscape, created for use across the website and in presentations.

-{↑} Full character set of UMB-Stencil, designed to be responsive in both digital and printed forms.
+{↑} Full character set of UMB-Stencil, designed for responsive use across both digital and print applications, ensuring consistency, clarity and flexibility in every context.

-{↑} Supporting typeface Messina Sans chosen for its crafted, clear and modern feel.
+{↑} Supporting typeface Messina Sans was selected for its crafted, clear, and contemporary character.

 {↓} UMB-Stencil numeral set.